Käsewähe - Savory Cheesecake from Switzerland

 • 1 pinch of pepper

-Overall, it is one of the 20% of recipes with the highest climate impact - at least 80% of recipes cause fewer emissions than this dish. 😞
+In other words, it is one of the 10% of recipes with the worst carbon footprint.
+At least 90% of recipes cause fewer emissions. 😬

 When it comes to ingredients, butter, cheese and cream are of course the most noticeable: All three dairy products have a relatively high greenhouse effect due to the climate footprint of cattle farming.
 The side salad, on the other hand, is almost negligible: Although lettuce, tomatoes, and cucumbers together make up about one-third of the weight of the ingredients, they account for only about 5% of the carbon footprint.